Biogen Alzheimer's drug hits roadblocks with some hospitals, insurers | Business

 But others have raised questions about whether there is evidence that it slows cognitive decline and assailed its high cost.
 Biogen, which priced Aduhelm at $56,000 a year, said in a statement on Thursday that clinical data supported the drug's approval and patients who are denied access should contact the company for help.

-UnitedHealth Group, the largest private insurer offering Medicare Advantage coverage to seniors, on Thursday said it was still reviewing the drug and awaiting input from Medicare.
-"This has some way to go before we get to real clarity.
-So I wouldn't guide you to expect a very rapid decision-making on this piece," CEO Andrew Witty said.

-Humana, the second largest provider of Medicare Advantage plans, also said it has not finalized coverage for Aduhelm as it awaits guidance from the Centers for Medicare and Medicaid Services (CMS).
-Several Blue Cross Blue Shield health insurance plans, including those in Michigan, North Carolina and Pennsylvania, have said there is insufficient evidence of Aduhelm's benefit for patients and they will not provide coverage for the drug.

-Biogen said in a statement that the several Blues plans' "characterization of Aduhelm as experimental and investigational is inaccurate and misleading."
 CMS on Monday began a national review process it said would take nine months to complete.
 Until then, the agency said coverage determinations for aducanumab are being made at the local level by 12 regional contractors.
+Mark McClellan, director of the Duke-Margolis Center for Health Policy and a former FDA Commissioner and CMS Administrator said during the ICER review that access to Aduhelm will be "pretty limited" at least until CMS finalizes its national coverage terms.

 SVB Leerink this week said a survey of 57 U.S. neurologists who treat high volumes of Alzheimer’s patients found that 44% of them would use Aduhelm in patients with early Alzheimer's disease who have evidence of amyloid plaques.
 The Wall Street firm estimates sales of the drug at $65 million this year, $1.1 billion next year and $5 billion by 2025.